lmas/thesis/thesis.typ

 which has multiple built-in sensors.
 Lines 04-12 connects to the $I^2C$ bus the devices communicates over and disables all sensor filters.
-Lines 18-20 then reads the raw values from the three sensors and normalises them to more manageable units.
+On line 17 the sensor device samples and stores raw readings inside the temporary variable $ e n v$.
+The raw values are then, on lines 20-22, converted and normalised into celsius, kPa, and %rH for each respective sensor.

-Lines 23-25 calculates discord scores as usual, but using individual instances of the Streaming DAMP algorithm.
+Lines 25-27 calculates the discord scores as usual, but using individual instances of the streaming DAMP algorithm.
 The initialisation of these instances was similar to the setup done in @lightsensor, but was again omitted for the sake of brevity.
-All six values was then sent to InfluxDB.
+All six values are then sent to InfluxDB.

-#TODO("update with new code")

 #figure(```go
 // Initialise new sensor driver provided by:
 // periph.io/x/devices/v3/bmxx80
-// and all its associated libraries. host.Init() bus := i2creg.Open("")
+// and all its associated libraries.
+_, _ = host.Init()
+bus, _ := i2creg.Open("")
 address := 0x76
-sensor = bmxx80.NewI2C(bus, address, &bmxx80.Opts{
+device = bmxx80.NewI2C(bus, address, &bmxx80.Opts{
 	Temperature: bmxx80.O1x,
 	Pressure:    bmxx80.O1x,
 	Humidity:    bmxx80.O1x,
 	Filter:      bmxx80.NoFilter,
 })

+// Collect new data readings from the sensors for range time.Tick(1 * time.Second) {
 	var env physic.Env
-for {
-		// Collect new data readings from the various sensors sensor.Sense(&env)
+	_ = device.Sense(&env)

-		temp := env.Temperature.Celsius()
+	// Get the values in correct units temp := env.Temperature.Celsius()
 	pres := float64(env.Pressure) / float64(physic.Pascal)
 	humi := float64(env.Humidity) / float64(physic.PercentRH)

 	// And calculate new discord scores
 	tempDiscord := sdampTemp.Push(temp)
 	presDiscord := sdampPres.Push(pres)
 	humiDiscord := sdampHumi.Push(humi)

-		point := influxdb2.NewPointWithMeasurement(...)
+	point := influxdb2.NewPoint(...)
 	writer.WritePoint(p)
-		time.Sleep(1 * time.Second)
 }
 ```, caption: [Example for collecting multiple values from the BME280 combination sensor.],
 ) <bmesensor>

 Both examples was then merged into a single utility, the sensor "logger".
 It could then run in the background on the Raspberry Pi and continuously
 collect the sensor samples and discord scores for InfluxDB.

-More sensors were available of course, the gyroscopic/UV/VOC devices, which were
+More sensors were available of course, for example the gyroscope and UV light
-not used.
+sensor, which were not used as they did not provide any interesting data.
-The VOC sensor did not have a ready-made driver in Go available at the time
+A VOC sensor was also present, but it did not have a ready-made driver in Go
-and the UV and gyroscopic sensors did not provide any interesting data.
+available at the time.

 == A note on signal noise

-One important detail that have not been mentioned before is how DAMP will handle
+One important detail not mentioned before is how DAMP should handle
 fluctuating data and other problems associated with signal noise.
 The subject itself is a well-known problem and it is common knowledge that if a
 signal input contains noise, the output result will also contain noise or worse.